Franmb93/Bottega/README.md

 ## Versions

+### 0.0.2 Login Controller and password encrypt
+Implemented a controller to Login into the application.
+Implemented basic password encrpytion.

 ### 0.0.1 Back-end Skeleton
 Created the back-end skeleton using Java Spring Boot.
 It includes 3 main clases: Room, User and Message.